What Is Whipple’s Disease?

 An aggressive course of antibiotics is usually the first step in treatment, including two weeks of antibiotics through an intravenous (IV).
 In addition, you’ll likely be on daily antibiotics for one to two years.

 - taking antimalarial medication for 12 to 18 months

 - using iron supplements to assist with anemia

 - taking vitamin D, vitamin K, calcium, and magnesium supplements

-- maintaining a high-calorie diet due to lack of nutrient absorption
+- maintaining a high-calorie diet to help with nutrient absorption

 - taking corticosteroids to help ease inflammation

-- taking non-steroid pain medication, such as ibuprofen
+- taking nonsteroidal pain medication, such as ibuprofen

 After treatment begins, many of the symptoms will go away within a month.
-The best thing you can do is to faithfully take your antibiotics.
-Relapses are common, and when they occur, additional symptoms, such as neurological problems, can show up as well.
+The best thing you can do is continue to take your antibiotics.
+Relapses are common.
+When they occur, additional symptoms, such as neurological problems, can show up as well.